-There was good news in every area.
+There was positive news in every area.
 All servers appeared to be where HideMyAss! claimed they would be.
-Connection times were speedy at around two to four seconds, even for the most distant locations (some VPNs are twice that), and ping times lengthened for far-away servers, but no more than we expected, and they didn't reveal any problems.
+Connection times were good at around six seconds, even for the most distant locations (some VPNs are twice that, or more), and ping times lengthened for faraway servers, but no more than we expected, and they didn't reveal any problems.

 Point your browser at the HideMyAss! website and you'll read that the service allows you to "stream your favorite TV shows from wherever you are in the world using one of our dedicated streaming servers."
 Sounds good, but is it true?

 The HideMyAss!
-Windows client enables filtering its location list to display only streaming servers, and right now there are just four of these: two in New York, one in Florida and one in London.
+Windows client enables filtering its location list to display only streaming servers, and right now there are just five of these: two in New York, one in Florida, one in London and another in Frankfurt.
 That's not exactly a lot of choice, and we wondered whether that would make it easier for streaming websites to detect and block them.

 The HideMyAss! support site offers a wide range of resources, including setup guides, a searchable knowledgebase, FAQs, a web forum, and 24/7 live chat for anything urgent.